TascoGitGud/Global-Superstore-Sales-Performance-Analysis/README.md

 ## 📌 Background & Overview

-### Objective -- business problem
+### 🎯 Business Problem

 Global Superstore is a company that sells products in many markets across different continents.
 The company is growing fast and wants to expand into more markets to gain market share.

 The Senior Manager needs a dashboard to answer 3 main questions:

-✔️ **Overall performance:** How is the business doing right now?
+✔️ **Overall Performance:** How is the business doing right now?
 Is revenue and profit growing?

-✔️ **Market performance:** Which markets are performing well, and which ones need attention?
+✔️ **Market Performance:** Which markets are performing well, and which ones need attention?

-✔️ **Product performance:** Which product categories are profitable, and which ones should be prioritized or cut?
+✔️ **Product Performance:** Which product categories are profitable, and which ones should be prioritized or cut?

 This project uses Power BI to turn raw sales data into a dashboard that helps the Senior Manager make faster, data-driven decisions about where to expand and which products to invest in.